Kinetics of hydrodynamic pions in chiral perturbation theory

 According to the previous section our main task is to evaluate the imaginary part of the pion self-energy at asymptotically small momentum ${\bm q}$.
-Before doing that, in this section we will evaluate the pion self-energy for hard on-shell external momentum, $P=(p^0,{\bm p})$ with $p^0=|{\bm p}|\sim T$.
+Before doing that, in this section we will evaluate the pion self-energy for hard on shell external momentum, $P=(p^0,{\bm p})$ with $p^0=|{\bm p}|\sim T$.
 This will set the notation and allow us to extract some quantities which will be needed for the main calculation.
-We will also see that the external momentum $p$ can not be naively extrapolated to zero to find the transport coefficients.
+We will also see that the external momentum $p$ cannot be naively extrapolated to zero to find the transport coefficients in the ultrasoft limit.

 The microscopic Lagrangian of massless $\chi$PT at next-to-leading order (NLO) is~\cite{Gasser:1983yg}

 The low-energy coefficients (LECs) $L_1$ and $L_2$ will be unimportant for the computation of the dissipation rates, but they do affect the velocity $v_0$, which deviates from unity only at NLO~\cite{Schenk:1993ru,Toublan:1997rr}.
 As emphasized in the introduction, we are working asymptotically close to the chiral limit, so the mass term in the chiral Lagrangian has been neglected for the moment.
 The parameter in the Lagrangian $F$ is equal to the spatial decay constant $f$ introduced in the previous section at lowest order, but deviates at higher orders~\cite{Toublan:1997rr}.